 Requiem for Aleppo is a new music and dance performance, created as an expression of solidarity for the people of Syria.
-We premiered at Sadler's Well on Sunday 23 April and are performing at The Edinburgh Festival Fringe on Wednesday 16th August, 2017.
+We premiered at Sadler's Well on Sunday 23 April and have since performed at The Edinburgh Festival Fringe on Wednesday 16th August, 2017.

-Our aim is to raise fund and awareness for two organisations providing vital support to Syrians in need; Syria Relief Charity and Techfugees.
+Our aim is to raise fund and awareness for Education in Syria.
+As such we have partnered with two organisations providing vital support to Syrians in need; Syria Relief Charity and Techfugees.
 We are donating all ticket money from our performances to these organisations and continue our fundraising drive here on JustGiving.
 All funds raised will be used by Syria Relief and Techfugees to set up and support a teacher training programme in Syria.

 Syria Relief, Uk Registered Charity, with direct operations in Syria, will be in charge of coordinating the implementation and monitoring of the project: Aleppo's human tragedy is not over and ten thousands of people that escaped miserable conditions inside the city need help and support to restart their life and rebuild their future.